 You can switch off automatic updates in most programs' settings, but where there's a security risk (ie, with web browsers or antivirus), leave them switched on.

 Also check which programs are set to run at startup, as too many will make the computer slow.
 To find the offenders, you'll need to get a bit techie.
-In Windows XP, go to Start > Run, then type msconfig.exe and press "enter".
+In Windows 8, go to Start > Right click an empty area, then choose Task Manager from the pop-up menu.

 Now click on the "startup" tab to see what's running and uncheck the boxes for any you'd like to remove.
 Only delete those you recognise, though.